dcodeIO/MetaScript/README.md

 **Metaprogramming** is the writing of computer programs that write or manipulate other programs (or themselves) as their data, or that do part of the work at compile time that would otherwise be done at runtime.

 **MetaScript** is a tool for build time meta programming using JavaScript as the meta language.
+Written between the lines it enables a developer to transform sources in pretty much every way possible.

 <p align="center">
     <img src="https://raw.github.com/dcodeIO/MetaScript/master/example.jpg" />